-Jeremie Tisseau: There are a lot of digital agencies in Bangkok who are all offering very similar services at the same quality level.
+Jeremie Tisseau: There are a lot of digital agencies in Bangkok that are all offering very similar services at the same quality level.
 However, and because I was one of the very first UX/UI designers in Bangkok 12-10 years ago, we have been able to keep that edge despite the rapid growth, and we are still very well known in Bangkok in that field.
 This allowed us to always stay ahead of the competition until now.

 That said, we don’t really see our competitors as a threat.
 Each of them has its own expertise and value proposition.
-Instead of competing head to head with them, we try to partner with them as much as possible by providing resources to them, get help on specific domains of expertise for our clients, or simply augment our team when required.
+Instead of competing head to head with them, we try to partner with them as much as possible by providing resources to them, getting help on specific domains of expertise for our clients, or simply augmenting our team when required.
 The demand for digital services is such that there’s enough work for everybody as long as you provide quality work.

 How does the coronavirus pandemic affect your business finances?

 Jeremie Tisseau: We really felt it at the beginning of last year since many of our clients are in the travel industry.
 We also lost some other clients who got affected a little bit that year, which really impacted our business.
 We were lucky enough, however, to be able to secure some large clients who helped us go through that year.
 2020 has been a difficult year, but since then, the business has been booming again.
 We have more clients than ever and now need to double our recruitment efforts to be able to cope with the demand.
 I think this Corvid situation helped many businesses understand the importance of going digital, and they now all invest heavily into it, which really helps us move forward.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?